 For clarification, please review the following examples:

 Example 1) Employee A pays for a business lunch on January 1, 2015.
 Employee A submits a reimbursement request for the meal on January 15, 2015.
-The reimbursement request is processed because the reimbursement was submitted within 60 days of the purchase.
+The reimbursement request is processed because the reimbursement was submitted within 60 days of the event.

 Example 2) Employee B pays for a business lunch on January 1, 2015.
 Employee B submits a reimbursement request for the lunch on March 10, 2015.
-The reimbursement request is refused and no reimbursement is provided to Employee B because the request was submitted more than 60 days after the expense was paid.
+The reimbursement request is refused and no reimbursement is provided to Employee B because the request was submitted more than 60 days after the event.

 The examples cited above refer to payment for a business lunch, but please be aware that the same process will be applied to all reimbursement requests (such as parking fees, postage, etc.).
 For additional examples, please refer to the University's Travel policy.

 The following procedures must be follwed when submitting requests for reimbursements:

 The University recognizes that it may be necessary for an employee to incur occasional entertainment expenses while acting on behalf of the university.
 These expenses may include, but are not limited to, on or off-campus meals.
 To ensure compliance with IRS regulations, the business purpose of these transactions must be clearly identified.
 For example, an explanation of “food purchased for staff meeting” would be insufficient.
 The description should include the names of each individual present (if less than 10 people are present) and an explanation must be provided that clearly identifies the need for the event and the benefit to the university.